sparkflows/sparkflows-docs/docs/user-guide/data-profile/data-profiling.rst

    * - CrossTab
      - Displays distribution of data for all combination of categorical data series.
    * - DistinctValuesInColumn
-     - Displays distinct combination data present in the select data series.
+     - Displays distinct combinations of data present in the selected data series.
    * - Flag Outlier
      - Flags the outlier based on the selected column using Box-and-Whisker technique.
    * - Multiflag Outlier